DevOps: Relationship to other approaches

-Many of the ideas fundamental to DevOps practices are inspired by, or mirror, other well known practices such as Lean and Deming's Plan-Do-Check-Act cycle, through to The Toyota Way and the Agile approach of breaking down components and batch sizes.
+Many of the ideas fundamental to DevOps are similar to other well-known practices, such as Lean and Deming's Plan-Do-Check-Act cycle, The Toyota Way, and the Agile approach of breaking down components and batch sizes.
 Contrary to the "top-down" prescriptive approach and rigid framework of ITIL in the 1990s, DevOps is "bottom-up" and flexible, having been created by software engineers for their own needs.

-Platform engineering

-Platform engineering is an emerging discipline within software engineering that supports DevOps by building and maintaining internal developer platforms (IDPs).
-These platforms provide standardized tools and reusable components—such as CI/CD pipelines, infrastructure provisioning, observability, and security controls—to streamline software delivery and reduce the cognitive load on developers.
-The goal is to enable self-service capabilities, improve productivity, and ensure consistency across development and operations teams.

 Agile

-The motivations for what has become modern DevOps and several standard DevOps practices such as automated build and test, continuous integration, and continuous delivery originated in the Agile world, which dates (informally) to the 1990s, and formally to 2001.
+The motivations for what has become modern DevOps and several standard DevOps practices such as automated build and test, continuous integration, and continuous delivery originated in the Agile world, which informally dates to the 1990s and formally to 2001.
 Agile development teams using methods such as extreme programming couldn't "satisfy the customer through early and continuous delivery of valuable software" unless they took responsibility for operations and infrastructure for their applications, automating much of that work.
-Because Scrum emerged as the dominant Agile framework in the early 2000s and it omitted the engineering practices that were part of many Agile teams, the movement to automate operations and infrastructure functions splintered from Agile and expanded into what has become modern DevOps.
-Today, DevOps focuses on the deployment of developed software, whether it is developed using Agile oriented methodologies or other methodologies.
+Because Scrum emerged as the dominant Agile framework in the early 2000s and it omitted the engineering practices that were part of many Agile teams, the momentum to automate operations and infrastructure functions splintered from Agile and expanded into what has become modern DevOps.
+Today, DevOps focuses on deploying methodology-agnostic, developed software.

 ArchOps

-ArchOps presents an extension for DevOps practice, starting from software architecture artifacts, instead of source code, for operation deployment.
-ArchOps states that architectural models are first-class entities in software development, deployment, and operations.
+ArchOps starts from software architecture artifacts instead of source code for operational deployment, as opposed to DevOps.
+ArchOps holds that architectural models are first-class entities in software development, deployment, and operations.

 Continuous Integration and Delivery (CI/CD)

-Automation is a core principle for achieving DevOps success and CI/CD is a critical component.
-Plus, improved collaboration and communication between and within teams helps achieve faster time to market, with reduced risks.
+CI/CD is as critical to DevOps success as automation.
+Additionally, improved collaboration and communication between and within teams helps them achieve faster time to market with reduced risks.

 Database DevOps

 Database DevOps applies DevOps and CI/CD principles directly to database development and operations.
-Integrating schema changes, migrations, reference data, and other data-layer updates into the same version-controlled and automated pipelines used for application code enables more reliable deployments and better coordination between application and data changes.
+Integrating schema changes, migrations, reference data, and other data-layer updates into the same version-controlled and automated pipelines used for application code enables more reliable deployments.
+This approach also enables improved coordination between application and data changes.

-Typical practices documented in both research and industry benchmarks include placing database schema definitions under version control, applying automated tests (such as unit tests or migration validation) to database changes, and deploying those changes through CI/CD pipelines.
-These practices reduce "schema drift" between development and production systems and lower the risk of deployment failures.
+Typical database DevOps practices include placing database schema definitions under version control, applying automated tests (such as unit tests or migration validation) to database changes, and deploying those changes through CI/CD pipelines.
+These practices reduce what is commonly referred to as "schema drift" between development and production systems and lower the risk of deployment failures.